BANGAUTOGLASS

 One question many S4 owners have is whether insurance will cover OEM glass specifically, since the S4's windshield isn't a generic part.
 Some policies include OEM endorsements or allow OEM glass to be specified; others default to aftermarket-equivalent coverage.
 Reviewing your policy or speaking with your insurer directly will clarify what's available to you.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you through the process — helping you understand what information you'll need and walking you through the steps.
-We don't file the claim on your behalf, but we can help make sure you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Bang AutoGlass provides mobile auto glass service across Arizona and Florida, so if you're in either state, we can come to your location for the work.

 What to Expect From the Mobile Replacement Process